Meem (group)

 Meem was partially formed through mutual inspiration via the Lebanese LGBT organization Helem, though with focus on a comparatively less visible political strategy and a flatter organizational structure than Helem.

 Aims

 The group offers community support, psychological counseling, an activity center, legal support, social events, and the opportunity to work on social change.
-Meem also hosts a Womyn House that serves as an activity and resource center in Beirut.
+Meem hosted a Womyn House that served as an activity and resource center in Beirut.

-The goal of Meem is to create a safe space in Lebanon where lesbians can meet, talk, discuss issues, share experiences, and work on improving their lives and themselves.

-Membership

-Membership in Meem is restricted only to LBTQ women who are Lebanese (anywhere in the world) or living in Lebanon (of any nationality).
+The group was critical of homonormativity and rainbow capitalism.

 Publications

 In 2009, Meem published "Bareed Mista3jil."
 Available in both English and Arabic versions, the book is a collection of 41 true and personal stories from lesbians, bisexuals, queer and questioning women, and transgender persons from all over Lebanon.

+Meem published a weekly online magazine titled Bekhsoos with anonymous contributors speaking to MENA feminist queer discourse and translating English terms into Arabic usage.